IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-10/index.markdown

         rstring tablename // must be the last attribute (required by TableRowGenerator and used in TableFileWriter)
     >;

-Open the **teda.demoapp/demoapp.chainsink.custom/PostContextDataProcessor.spl** file and replace the composite with the code below:
+Open the **teda.demoapp/demoapp.chainsink.custom/PostContextDataProcessor.spl** file and replace the composite with the code:

     public composite PostContextDataProcessor (
     	input